FrontMatter/web-documentation-nextjs/content/docs/snippets/index.md

 }
 ```

-> **Info**: Instead of using the snippets its `fields` property, like in your content snippets, you can make use of placeholders that are automatically passed to your media snippet when inserting it.
+> **Info**: The media snippets provide you with a couple of media placeholders that you can use in your snippet body.

 Media snippets will appear on your snippets dashboard, but can only be edited or deleted.
 You cannot insert media snippets into your content like you can with content snippets.
 Instead, you will find them on the media cards.